osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 Additional controls may include:

 * Multifactor authentication.
-* Strong authentication methods.
+* Strong authentication requirements.
 * Phishing-resistant authentication where available.
 * Compliant device requirements.
-* Restricted administrative access conditions.
 * Risk-based controls.
+* Restrictions on access from untrusted conditions.

-Administrative access should also be reviewed and monitored regularly.
+Administrative access should also be monitored and reviewed regularly.

+The principle is:

+> **Administrative access should be subject to a higher level of security assurance because of the potential impact of compromise.**

 ---

-# 6. Policy: Require Compliant Devices
+## 6. Policy: Require Compliant Devices

-Where device management has been implemented, access to selected corporate resources may require the device to meet defined compliance requirements.
+Where Microsoft Intune and device management have been implemented, access to selected organizational resources may require the device to meet defined compliance requirements.

 ### Decision Model